nullt3r/jfscan/README.md

 * Scan IPv6 targets without any issues
 * Stay focused and on target with scope control

-Turn never-ending Nmap scans into 5 minutes.
-The JFScan (Just Fu*king Scan) is a wrapper around a super-fast port scanner Masscan and Nmap.
-It's designed to simplify work when scanning for open ports on targets in a variety of formats.
-The JFScan accepts a target in the following forms: URL, domain, or IP (including CIDR).
-You can specify a file with targets using argument or use stdin.
+Turn your never-ending Nmap scans into just 5 minutes with JFScan.
+JFScan is a wrapper that leverages the speed of Masscan and Nmap to simplify the process of scanning for open ports on various targets.
+JFScan accepts targets in the form of URLs, domains, or IPs (including CIDR).
+You can specify a file with targets using an argument, or use stdin.

-The JFScan also allows you to output only the results and chain it with other tools like Nuclei.
-The domain:port output of JFScan is crucial if you want to discover vulnerabilities in web applications as the virtual host decides which content will be served.
+JFScan also allows you to output only the results and chain them with other tools like Nuclei.
+The domain:port output of JFScan is crucial for identifying vulnerabilities in web applications, as the virtual host determines which content will be served.

-Finally, it can scan discovered ports with Nmap.
-You can also define custom options and use Nmap's amazing scripting capabilities.
+In addition, JFScan can scan discovered ports with Nmap, and enables you to define custom options and leverage Nmap's advanced scripting capabilities.

 ![nmap](screenshots/usage1.png)